- What are the Minimum Computer Requirements?

 How It Works

-The Political Data Incorporated (PDI) Online Campaign Center is a web-based campaign management software application to be used by political campaigns and consultants.
+The Political Data Intelligence (PDI) Online Campaign Center is a web-based campaign management software application to be used by political campaigns and consultants.
 We designed this application with the specific goal of providing more voter information resources to political campaigns.
 In addition, we wanted the application to be user-friendly for individuals with varying campaign and computer experience.

 The web-based data environment allows PDI to perform the more complex data management tasks and lets the campaigns focus on campaign work.
 This seamless backend partnership between PDI and the campaign is the true strength behind the application.